ankane/or-tools-ruby/README.md

 ]
 ```

-The max weight between two people is used if they have multiple connections.
+If two people have multiple connections, weights are added.

 Specify tables and their capacity